 How old your kids are and how well they swim will determine how you do it.
 No matter which you choose, be prepared for some very cold water.

-Instead, we took life jackets and a map showing us a path through the jungle to more than half a dozen cenotes; some were ankle deep and others were crystal clear pools 20 to 40 feet deep.
+Instead, we took life jackets and a map showing us a path through the jungle to more than half a dozen cenotes; some were ankle deep and others were crystal-clear pools 20 to 40 feet deep.

-Snorkel the Great Maya Reef
+Snorkel the Great Mayan Reef

-Riviera Maya has been fighting off an invasion of sargassum seaweed for a few years now.
-I don’t think it’s causing problems out in the open water around the reef, but on the beaches and close to shore it’s a menace.
+Note: Like other parts of Caribbean, Riviera Maya has been fighting off an invasion of sargassum seaweed for a few years now.
+It tends to come and go and I don’t think it’s a problem in the open water around the reef, but check reviews of any beaches or tour companies you’re considering to see if the sargassum is impacting them.

 Explore Mayan Ruins